ncurrid/Data-visualisation-with-Excel/README.md

 - Using different types of visualizations (e.g., bar charts, pie charts, line graphs) depending on the nature of the data and the insights to be communicated.

 ## 4. Presentated the results to the Client
-In the final stage, we focused on:
+In the final stage, I focused on:

 - Selecting the most relevant and impactful results to present.

 - Linking each result directly to the client’s objectives, ensuring that the analysis supported decision-making.

 - Preparing a written report and presentation slides that avoid technical jargon.
-Since the client is not from a technical background, we prioritised clear and simple explanations.
+Since the client is not from a technical background, I prioritised clear and simple explanations.

-# IV Tools & resources
+# IV Tools & resmyces
 Microsoft Excel

-Microsoft PowerPoint
+Microsoft PoIrPoint

 [Openclassrooms : Développez votre culture des données](https://openclassrooms.com/fr/courses/7869811-developpez-votre-culture-des-donnees)